Feyerabend/vm/ps/README.md

 offers a reasonable robust and accessible platform for rendering vector graphics similar to PostScript.
-Therefore, implementing a simple PostScript interpreter in JavaScript using the Canvas API is both practical and effective.
+Therefore, implementing a simple PostScript interpreter in JavaScript using the Canvas API is both practical and "effective".

 ### psmaker